by Maggie Molloy and Maggie Stapleton

-Back by popular demand!
-To those who missed our 24-hour marathon of women composers on International Women’s Day: you’re in luck.
-This Thursday, March 23, we’re bringing back another 24-hours of music by women composers from around the globe.
-Tune in all day to hear works by 220 women who have helped shape, inspire, and expand the world of classical music.
+In celebration of International Women’s Day on March 8, we’re featuring a 24-hour marathon of all women composers on the Second Inversion stream.
+Tune in all day to hear works by women who have helped shape, inspire, and expand the world of classical music.

 And to get you even more inspired, we are sharing 54 pieces of musical advice from women composers featured in the marathon.